-- High LTV pool: 95.3% of loans are above 80% LTV, 41.1% of loans above 90% LTV.
-However, no loans in the pool are from refinancing, renegotiation or debt consolidation. - Historical information: Previous transactions display a weak performance compared to the market. - Borrower Residency: 6.9% of the portfolio corresponds to non Spanish nationals. - Origination channel: 6.3% of the portfolio corresponds to broker originated loans. - Grace periods: 6.2% of the loans have an initial interest only period that exceeds 6 months which poses a potential risk of a payment shock. - Occupancy Type: 1.3% of the loans are backed by second homes. - " Liquidity of the swap: In the event the counterparty is downgraded or defaults, the liquidity of the swap might be negatively impacted due to the requirement for an external verification of the adequate posting of collateral on a weekly basis, or more often.

-These risks have been treated by Moody's in its analysis as further explained in the "Treatment of Concerns" section below.
+- High LTV pool: 67.7% of loans are above 80% LTV, 26.07% of loans above 90% LTV.
+However, no loans in the pool are from refinancing or renegotiation loans previously in arrears. - Historical information: Previous transactions display a weak performance compared to the market. - Borrower Residency: 8.08% of the portfolio corresponds to non Spanish nationals. - Origination channel: 0.43% of the portfolio corresponds to broker originated loans. - Grace periods: 9.86% of the loans have an initial interest only period that exceeds 6 months which poses a potential risk of a payment shock. - Occupancy Type: 3.57% of the loans are backed by second homes. - " Liquidity of the swap: In the event the counterparty is downgraded or defaults, the liquidity of the swap might be negatively impacted due to the requirement for an external verification of the adequate posting of collateral on a weekly basis, or more often. - These risks have been treated by Moody's in its analysis as further explained in the "Treatment of Concerns" section below. - Severity of Euro Area Sovereign Crisis Threatens Credit Standing of All EU Sovereigns' (28 November 2011), the risk of sovereign defaults or the exit of countries from the Euro area is rising.
+As a result, Moody's could lower the maximum achievable rating for structured finance transactions in some countries, which could result in rating downgrades